csae1152/SecureCodingInJava/README.md

 What is a Memory Leak?
 ======================

-Imagin you have an object A and an object B.
+Imagine you have an object A and an object B.

 A extends B.